Collaboration Between Banks and P2P Lending Platforms17 October, 2015

 As competition builds up and interest rates normalise, many P2P lending companies will face liquidity pressures, declining spreads and increasing temptation towards adverse credit selection to maintain top-line growth.

-The changing credit and liquidity conditions in China in recent months have resulted in the failure of several hundred P2P lending companies.
+The changing credit and liquidity at that site conditions in China in recent months have resulted in the failure of several hundred P2P lending companies.
 Big professional companies are likely to survive and thrive, but we should expect several more failures and significant consolidation as P2P lending weathers its first full economic cycle.

 With the meteoric growth of P2P lending will also come increased regulatory attention and scrutiny.